-Atopic eczema skin disease Eczema skin disease which is also known as dermatitis is a dry skin condition.
-It is very much an individual condition which differs from person to person.
+Atopic eczema skin disease is Eczema skin disease which is also known as dermatitis is a dry skin condition.
+It is very much an individual condition that differs from person to person.
 It is not infectious so it can’t be transmitted from one person to another person.

 In general, a fifth of all children and one in twelve adults have dermatitis eczema.
 The skin with mild eczema is dry, scaly, red, and itchy.
 In the more severe cases, however, there may be weeping, crusting, and bleeding.
 Sufferers who constantly scratch their skin may cause their skin to split and bleed leaving their skins open to infections.

 Atopic eczema or atopic dermatitis is the most common type of eczema.
 It is a condition that makes the skin very itchy, become red, dry, and cracked.
 Atopic eczema is mainly inherited from the parents or family.